credativ/plutono/docs/sources/datasources/influxdb/_index.md

 {{< docs/shared "influxdb/intro.md" >}}

 This topic explains options, variables, querying, and other options specific to this data source.
-Refer to [Add a data source]({{< relref "../add-a-data-source.md" >}}) for instructions on how to add a data source to Grafana.
+Refer to [Add a data source]({{< relref "../add-a-data-source.md" >}}) for instructions on how to add a data source to Plutono.
 Only users with the organization admin role can add data sources.

 ## Data source options